 The symptoms can be elusive, often associated with difficult-to-diagnose blood-sugar problems, fatigue, intestinal bloating and loss of concentration.

-It manifests as an array of more serious problems, including obesity, and various diseases such as diabetes, cancer and heart disease.
+CI manifests as an array of more serious problems, including obesity, and various diseases such as diabetes, cancer and heart disease.
 These end-stage conditions are part of a set of diseases that are now well-recognized by modern medicine.
 They are referred to as Syndrome X, or Metabolic Syndrome.

-Taking the Carbohydrate Intolerance survey is only the first step in reclaiming your optimal health.
-The next step is taking the Two-Week Test, which will help you determine just how sensitive your body is to carbohydrates.
+Taking the Carbohydrate Intolerance survey is the first step in reclaiming your optimal health.
+The next step is taking the Two-Week Test, which will help determine just how sensitive your body is to carbohydrates.

 The Two-Week Test

-The Two Week Test was unique because it required individuals to take an active role the process of self-evaluation.
+The Two-Week Test was unique because it required individuals to take an active role the process of self-evaluation.
 He or she would actually feel what it was like to have normal insulin levels, optimal blood sugar and, in many cases, be finally free of signs and symptoms associated with CI — all within a short time frame.
 This proved to be a far superior method of educating the patient.

 Some people didn’t feel improvement because they were not carbohydrate-intolerant.
 But patients who were overweight, had blood-sugar problems, and simply could not escape the damage of eating refined carbohydrates now knew what it would take to quickly change their health.